TejasBN28/OpenFASOC/README.md

  - Differential Tri-State Buffer
  - Capacitor

-<br><br>In DCO, a ring oscillator like structure is created.
+<br>In DCO, a ring oscillator like structure is created.
 By varying the number of buffers/inverters connected in parallel and the size of the capactors, we can vary the charging time of the capacitor thereby varying the frequency of the DCO.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/110079788/207123929-229a9bf0-3174-43c9-9510-0cd015101a17.png">